 If you want to go cross-country skiing in Gatineau Park but you aren’t sure where to start, Tours Expédition Ottawa is a great option.

-This brand new Ottawa-based company opened in July 2014 and offers private, VIP-style guided tours of the park through hiking, canoeing or during the winter months (roughly December to March), cross-country skiing.
+This newer Ottawa-based company opened in July 2014 and offers private, VIP-style guided tours of the park through hiking, canoeing or during the winter months (roughly December to March), cross-country skiing.
 Your friendly, bilingual guide will pick you up from your hotel and take you to Gatineau Park, while also providing all the cross-country skiing gear and extra layers you might need.

 Follow your guide along the trails as he takes you to some of the expansive park’s most scenic locations and cosiest wood warm up cabins.
 A gourmet picnic-style lunch is included in this cross-country day tour, which can accommodate one to four participants at a time.